 BRAVE NEW WORLD BY ALDOUS HUXLEY

 It’s dystopian satire about a place where sexual reproduction is a taboo.
 Here people are created through cloning and sorted into genetically predetermined social classes.
 The lower classes are created by Bokanovsky’s Process.
 The novel is among the first to innovate the idea of cloning; it was first published in 1932, more than 60 years before human cloned first mammal.
-This work of Huxley was way ahead of its time in terms of scientific progress.
+This work of Huxley was one of the most thought-provoking books about human cloning and was way ahead of its time in terms of scientific progress.

 THE SECRET BY EVA HOFFMAN

 The protagonist Iris Surrey lives in isolation with her wealthy mother in a near future where human cloning is legal.
 Iris has an identity crisis like many teenagers and she seek to differentiate herself from her parent.
 The fact that she is her mother’s clone intensifies her quest to find herself.
 The author also imagined the cult-like groups that might arise when people believe clones to be superior or inferior to other people.

 THE HOUSE OF THE SCORPION BY NANCY FARMER

 This young adult science fiction novel was first published in the year 2002.
 The protagonist, Matt Alacran, is a clone of the 140 years old drug lord with the same name.
 This book is equally suspenseful and disturbing, which deals with everything from ableism toward cognitively disabled people, genetic engineering and immigration between the U.S. and Aztlan (formerly Mexico).